SharvinT/Discord_Clone/README.md

 ### `Building a Discord Clone Project Using MERN stack`

--> In this project, I am using the React Redux for developing the Discord.
+-> In this project, I am using the React Redux for developing the Discord.<br />
--> For the Front-end part, I'm using React Js for building the functional components for Sidebar, Chat Header, Chat body, Chat Input sections.
+-> For the Front-end part, I'm using React Js for building the functional components for Sidebar, Chat Header, Chat body, Chat Input sections.<br />
--> And for the Icons I'm using the Material UI Icons.
+-> And for the Icons I'm using the Material UI Icons.<br />
 -> Then for the Back-end part of it, I'm using NodeJs including the powerful ExpressJs and serverless database MongoDb.

 ### `Steps for building Discord`